 Myth #3: Shopify Plus doesn't let you have pixel-level control over the front end

-Unlike non-transactional marketing websites, digital commerce sites tend to have similar templates for category landing pages, product detail pages, search, cart, and checkout.
+Unlike non-transactional marketing websites, digital commerce sites tend to have similar templates for category landing pages, product detail pages, search, and cart.
 Shopify takes full advantage of this factor by offering a variety of stunning Shopify Themes you can quickly purchase, customize, and deploy for your own brand.

 But you don’t have to start with a Shopify Theme.
 You can build an entirely custom front end experience from scratch, controlling every pixel.
 Shopify’s template language, Liquid, is a simple yet powerful template language for themers to create beautiful experiences.
 Liquid is open source, so organizations know they are investing in an extensible platform.

 But the ultimate market validator for Shopify’s front end language is not Shopify at all, but Salesforce, whose Commerce Cloud is a major competitor to Shopify Plus.
-Salesforce values liquid so highly they use it to power one of their most important products: Desk.com.
+Salesforce valued liquid so highly they used it to power one of their own products, Desk.com, for years before recently being wound down as a service offering.

 Myth #4: You can’t customize the backend